NamHenry/AIA_React_test/README.md

 ## Technologies used:

-React, redux, react-redux, react-router, typescript, react-testing-library, sass, storybook, eslint
+React, redux, react-redux, react-router, typescript, react-testing-library, sass, storybook, eslint.

 *I consider this small project to be a part of the big real project, so I use Redux to center the states.
 Therefore, this project can be easily expanded in the future.*